-For purposes of this policy, District officials are the Title IX coordinator, the ADA coordinator, the Section 504 coordinator, the Super-intendent, and the campus administrator.
+For the purposes of this policy, District officials are the Title IX coordinator, the ADA/Section 504 coordinator, and the Superintendent.

-Title IX Coordinators Reports of discrimination based on sex, including sexual harassment or gender-based harassment, may be directed to the designated Title IX coordinators for students.
-[See FFH(EXHIBIT)]
+Title IX Coordinator Reports of discrimination based on sex, including sexual harassment, gender-based harassment, or dating violence, may be directed to the designated Title IX coordinator for students.
+[See

+FFH(EXHIBIT)]

-ADA and Section 504 Coordinators Reports of discrimination based on disability may be directed to the designated ADA coordinator or the Section 504 coordinator for students.
+ADA / Section 504 Coordinator Reports of discrimination based on disability may be directed to the designated ADA/Section 504 coordinator for students.
 [See FFH(EXHIBIT)]